 I would just say to them that it's tough but it is worth it.
 Don't have too many expectations of what you think should happen.
 Parenthood throws one curve-ball after another at you and you have to learn to laugh and roll with the punches.
 Live by the quote "This too shall pass" because it does.... very quickly.

-Our life before children was carefree, selfish, easy and boring.
 We lived in a flat in St Kilda and both worked at jobs that allowed us plenty of expendable income and time to play.
 We were relaxed, well rested, had time and energy to think of health and activity, travel and fun, getting out and about and doing whatever we pleased, which usually involved friends and alcohol.
 But this became tiresome.
 And there were only so many parties to attend and our lives began to feel unfulfilled.

-My only expectations around family were that it would alter my life entirely.
 I was prepared for it being hard and all consuming.
 I was never enthusiastic about parenting and was worried, all during my pregnancy, that I would hate who I would become and what my life would be.
 I hysterically cried when early packages arrived from my Mother and friends that were filled with tiny baby things like Wiggles DVDs and duck booties.